 In 1827, the Winnebago planned an attack on the frontier village of Chicago; Shab-eh-nay rode to Fort Chicago to warn the white men.
 In 1832, he made a heroic ride when Blackhawk planned a raid to reclaim Indian land.
 The 54 year old Potawatomi Chief rode 48 hours to warn settlers through unmapped forest and vast prairies to prevent bloodshed of both settlers and Indians.

 In gratitude for his peacemaking efforts, the United States, in Article III of the 1829 Treaty of Prairie du Chien, reserved 1,280 acres of land for Chief Shab-eh-nay and his Band.
-These lands were historically occupied by the Potawatomi in what is now DeKalb County, Illinois.
-All other Native Americans were forced to go west of the Mississippi.
+These lands were historically occupied by the Potawatomi in what is now DeKalb County,

 The Chief felt deeply betrayed when he returned to discover his land sold.
 For 7 years he wandered with his family until a 20 acre tract was bought and given to him by supportive settlers near Morris.
 Although a cabin was erected for him there, he preferred to eat and sleep beneath the big sky under the watchful eye of the “Great Spirit”.